return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_client_c.rst

     :param struct i40e_client \*client:
         pointer to a client struct in the client list.

+    :param bool \*existing:
+        if there was already an existing instance

 .. _`i40e_client_add_instance.description`:

 Description
 -----------

-Returns cdev ptr on success, NULL on failure
+Returns cdev ptr on success or if already exists, NULL on failure

 .. _`i40e_client_del_instance`: